-The District's licensed personnel policy committee shall review the student discipline policies annually and may recommend changes in the policies to the Calico Rock School Board.
+The District's personnel policy committees shall annually review the District's student discipline policies, including State and District student discipline data, and may recommend changes in the policies to the Calico Rock School Board.
 The Board has the responsibility of determining whether to approve any recommended changes to student discipline policies.

 The District's student discipline policies shall be distributed to each student during the first week of school each year and to new students upon their enrollment.
-Each student's parent or legal guardian shall sign and return to the school an acknowledgement form documenting that they have received the policies.
+Each student's parent, legal guardian, person having lawful control of the student, or person standing in loco parentis shall sign and return to the school an acknowledgement form documenting that they have received the policies.